Choupie12/restful-booker-api-testing/TestSummary/testsummary.md

 ## Conclusion

 The API successfully supports booking retrieval and creation functionalities.
 Response validation and performance checks were successfully completed.
-An issue was identified during booking update operations and documented as a defect.
+Two issues were identified and documented as a defect.